affinitidev/silex-config/Docs/definitions.md

 #### Invalid Configurations

 When the configuration is processed, it may be invalid.
-The following exception will be thrown if an invalid configuration is processed:
+The `Affiniti\Config\Exception\ValidationError` exception will be thrown if an invalid configuration is processed.
+The message contains details regarding the invalid configuration.

-    Symfony\Component\Config\Definition\Exception\InvalidConfigurationException

 It may be useful to wrap your first access to the config container in a `try/catch` block to catch a possible invalid configuration.